How companies trick you into overpaying

 And it costs me three months of research to write this blog post, just to get you to sign up for the email list. 😉

 Is there a way out of all this?
-A way to go shopping that doesn’t require wasting resources, labor, or attention?
+A way to go shopping that doesn’t require wasting resources, labour, or attention?

 I want to introduce you to what I think is the best reason to shop: Narrative value.